Common Gynecologic Concerns for People Living with HIV

 Pain in your pelvis (lower part of your belly) can have many causes, from menstrual cramps to cancer.
 Chronic (long-lasting) pain can be caused by some of the issues discussed above, such as pelvic inflammatory disease, fibroids, or ovarian cysts.
 Digestive problems, such as irritable bowel syndrome or a painful bladder, or problems with muscles and joints in that area of your body can also cause pelvic pain.

-Talk to your health care provider about any chronic pain you experience, so he or she can find the cause and recommend an appropriate treatment.
+Talk to your healthcare provider about any chronic pain you experience, so they can find the cause and recommend an appropriate treatment.
 See our fact sheet on HIV-Related Pain for information on how to assess and manage pain.

 Taking Care of Yourself